 Investors respect transparency.
 Writing down the risks helps investors make a sound decision and protects you as a founder.

 - Disclose All Risks.
 Disclose everything you can think of that is specific to your company and industry.

 - Be Specific.
 The law requires that these risks be specific to your business, not generic boilerplate.

 - Write At Least Six.
-Our system requires a minimum of six risks along with a few sentences of description for each.
+Our system requires a minimum of six risks and a few sentences of description for each.
 But we strongly recommend erring on the side of caution — even if you’re not sure, add it.

 It's hard to think up risks out of thin air.
 This is why we've drafted a huge document trying to capture all the risks that can be relevant.
-It's a beast of a document, but definitely useful to dig through.
+It's a beast of a document, but it's definitely worthwhile to dig through.